apache/datafusion-ballista/README.md

 Ballista supports a wide range of SQL, including CTEs, Joins, and Subqueries and can execute complex queries at scale.

+Refer to the [DataFusion SQL Reference](https://arrow.apache.org/datafusion/user-guide/sql/index.html) for more information on supported SQL.

 Ballista is maturing quickly and is now working towards being production ready.
 See the following roadmap for more details.

 ## Roadmap

-There is an excellent discussion in https://github.com/apache/arrow-ballista/issues/30 about the future of the project and we encourage you to participate and add your feedback there if you are interested in using or contributing to Ballista.
+There is an excellent discussion in https://github.com/apache/arrow-ballista/issues/30 about the future of the project, and we encourage you to participate and add your feedback there if you are interested in using or contributing to Ballista.